Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 The Syerra is one of Vittoria's latest tires and the brand's entry into the downcountry market.
 They have even labeled it as a downcountry tire on the sidewall.
 And with downcountry's unique considerations compared to regular cross-country riding, Vittoria has developed a new construction, casing, and tread pattern for the Syerra.

-A 60tpi nylon casing is combined with an Anti-Pinch flat insert, which also helps support the sidewall.
+A 60tpi nylon casing is combined with an Anti-Pinch flat insert which helps support the sidewall.
 The brand's Graphene compound rubber is used, combining a fast-rolling XC compound in the center with a more grippy and supportive trail compound on the sides.
 The open tread uses a fast-rolling center section with more aggressive shoulders to give a good balance of grip and speed.

-The tire rolls fast on flat sections compared to trail orientated options as well as on climbs and rolling terrain.
+The tire rolls fast on flat sections compared to trail-orientated options as well as on climbs and rolling terrain.
 A wider profile and more aggressive tread help with grip and cornering support compared to a standard cross-country tire too.
-The Syerra is best in dry, intermediate or loamy conditions; maybe choose something different if you regularly ride wet rocks and roots.
+The Syerra is best in dry, intermediate, or loamy conditions; maybe choose something different if you regularly ride wet rocks and roots.
 They are certainly lean more to cross-country but despite being much lighter than the trail tires around they don't seem to sacrifice rock and pinch-flat protection.

 Check out our full Vittoria Syerra review for more info.